daniele-athome/my-debian-packages/README.md

 Pin-Priority: 1000
 ```

-The repository uses trixie as the suite, but actually the packages are built in bookworm so they should be compatible.

 ## moonlight-qt

 For some reason, the AppImage build doesn't work well without X11 (I don't know, it's probably not built with all